robincornett/display-featured-image-genesis/readme.txt

 2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
-= x.y.z =
+= 2.0.0 =
 New feature!
-Add featured images to taxonomies!
+Add featured images to taxonomies and custom post type archives!

 == Changelog ==

-= x.y.z =
+= 2.0.0 =
 * added featured images to taxonomies!
 * added featured images to admin archive pages!
+* added new widgets for featured taxonomy terms and custom post type archives
 * added new setting to not move post titles to overlay Featured Image

 = 1.5.0 =